beplaya/Wagon/README.md

 Wagon
 =====

-A no fuss method of passing extras between Android Activities
+#####A no fuss method of passing extras between Android Activities using annotations.

 ##Example